• holidays for all levels, with choice of hotel-to-hotel or centred walking

-• self-guided itineraries from hotel to hotel, with route notes and maps supplied
+• mostly self-guided, independent walking holidays, with detailed route notes and maps supplied

-• cycle at your own pace while your luggage is transported ahead
+• walk at your own pace while your luggage is transported

 • stay at welcoming, family-run hotels offering delicious local cuisine

 Inntravel’s walking holidays are all about relaxed activity and rewarding discovery, leading you along the lesser-trodden path to offer you a truly individual holiday experience.
 We’ve been offering independent walking holidays since 1987, and our range is wide and varied, with something for everyone.
 Like all our holidays, our walks are for individuals, not groups, enabling you to explore entirely at your own pace, even on guided holidays.
 We offer five ‘styles’ of walking holiday:

 Hotel-to-hotel walking: following detailed walking notes, walk self-guided from village to village with your luggage transported.

 Centred walking: enjoy inspiring circular walks from one or more superbly located hotels using our detailed notes.
 You can take your pick of the routes depending on how energetic you are feeling on a particular day (or choose not to walk at all on some days).
 We sometimes include a hire car so you can access a wider range of walks, or travel by train, bus or boat from one scenic walking area to another.

 Discovery journeys: explore the landscapes, heritage and gastronomy of some of our favourite places, enjoying often spectacular journeys by train, boat or car and memorable hospitality at friendly inns and hotels.
 Our detailed notes guide you on some walks along the way, but on a discovery journey you may choose to leave your walking boots at home!

 Walks with own guide: whether village-to-village or centred walking, you walk accompanied by your party’s own personal guide.